 Appointment Length: Student employees are not limited to a 12 -month appointment and can retain student employee status for the duration of their academic program.
 Student temporary employees must be placed in one of the following appointment types:

 - A “UNC-CH Student Assistant” SHRA appointment is an employment status for individuals who are currently enrolled as a student at UNC-CH.
 Students in this appointment type are not subject to the 12 consecutive month maximum employment limit.
-If a UNC student graduates or does not re–enroll in the Fall and the department wishes to continue his/her employment, the temporary “Student Assistant” assignment must be terminated, and he/she must be hired as a regular or intermittent temporary employee and regular background check requirements will apply.
+If a UNC student graduates or does not re–enroll in the Fall and the department wishes to continue their employment, the temporary “Student Assistant” assignment must be terminated, and he/she must be hired as a regular or intermittent temporary employee and regular background check requirements will apply.

 - An “Other Student Assistant” SHRA appointment is an employment status for individuals who are currently actively enrolled as a high school student, community college student, or student at a college or university other than UNC-CH.
 Students in this appointment type are not subject to the 12 consecutive month maximum employment limit.
-However, it is expected that the hiring department will obtain confirmation from the student assistant that he/she is currently enrolled, and that this certification will be re-checked every six (6) months using the Other Student Assistant Enrollment Status form.
+However, it is expected that the hiring department will obtain confirmation from the student assistant that they are currently enrolled, and that this certification will be re-checked every six (6) months using the Other Student Assistant Enrollment Status form.
 Upon completion this form is to be maintained in the hiring department’s files.

 Minimum Wage: The minimum hourly rate of pay for student employees is $7.25 per hour (the Federal minimum wage rate for all workers as established by the Federal Department of Labor).